Mahiuha/alx-system_engineering-devops/README.md

 Script 100 - Write a script that encodes and decodes text using the rot13 encryption.
 Script 101 - Write a script that prints every other line from the input, starting with the first line.
 Limitations of these projects:
--Allowed editors: vi, vim, emacs
+* Allowed editors: vi, vim, emacs
--All your scripts will be tested on Ubuntu 14.04 LTS -All your scripts should be exactly two lines long ($ wc -l file should print 2) -All your files should end with a new line (why?)
+* All your scripts will be tested on Ubuntu 14.04 LTS
+* All your scripts should be exactly two lines long ($ wc -l file should print 2)
+* All your files should end with a new line (why?)
--The first line of all your files should be exactly #!/bin/bash -A README.md file, at the root of the folder of the project, describing what each script is doing -You are not allowed to use &&, || or ;
+* The first line of all your files should be exactly #!/bin/bash
+* A README.md file, at the root of the folder of the project, describing what each script is doing
+* You are not allowed to use &&, || or ;
--You are not allowed to use bc, sed or awk
+* You are not allowed to use bc, sed or awk
--All your files must be executable
+* All your files must be executable